The course is made up seven units. All seven units will have to be completed to achieve the qualification.

 004 Skils in Materials, Fabrication, Tools and Measuring Devices in the Automotive Environment 40

-G0102K/S – Knowledge and skills relating to Health, Safety and Good Housekeeping in the Automotive Environment.
+051 Knowledge of Health, Safety and Good Housekeeping in the Automotive Environment 30

-The paint refinishing course is mainly aimed at switched on individuals who are looking to enter into the Vehicle Accident Repair Sector.
+The light vehicle maintenance and repair course is mainly aimed at switched on individuals who are looking to enter into the vehicle maintenance and repair sector.
 This highly paid skill is transferable, meaning that there is a wide ranging list of careers that this qualification is applicable to as an entry point.

-The Course runs from September to June for 35 weeks.
-There are seven units needed to be covered to achieve the qualification.
-Skills are taught during practical sessions in a simulated industry standard Bodyshop environment and the knowledge or theory side is taught in paint refinish themed learning spaces.
+The Course runs from September to June for 35 weeks for two nights in the evening 5:30-8:30pm.
+There is also a requirement for digital blended learning away from college each week.
+This will be set by your tutor through Microsoft Teams.
+There are nine units needed to be covered to achieve the qualification.
+Skills are taught during practical sessions in a simulated industry standard workshop environment and the knowledge or theory side is taught in mechanical themed learning spaces.